 Accessibility Checker in Word

 It is good practice to use the program’s built-in accessibility checker to automatically scan for anything you may have missed.

 Watch the following video to see an overview of the Accessibility Checker in Word.
 (Note: This video addresses Word 2016.
-If you have not already upgraded to Word 2016, we encourage you to do so in order to access the most up-to-date accessibility features.)
+We encourage to use the most current version of Word in order to access the most up-to-date accessibility features.)